This website is the property of Wise Living Homes Ltd.

 - a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the

-- Where SDL uses external organisations to process personal information on its behalf, additional security arrangements will be implemented in contracts with those organisations to safeguard the security of personal information.
+- Where WISE GROUP uses external organisations to process personal information on its behalf, additional security arrangements will be implemented in contracts with those organisations to safeguard the security of personal information.
 In particular, contracts with external organisations provide that:

-- the organisation may act only on the written instructions of SDL;
+- the organisation may act only on the written instructions of WISE GROUP;

 - those processing the data are subject to a duty of confidence;